-While the National Oceanic and Atmospheric Administration (NOAA) continues to call for a warmer-than-normal winter, Andover, MA-based WSI Corp. said Tuesday that it expects December-February to average cooler-than-normal temperatures in the major cities along the East Coast, with warmer than normal readings expected across the western two-thirds of the U.S. The WSI seasonal outlooks reference a standard 30-year norm (1971-2000).
+While the National Oceanic and Atmospheric Administration (NOAA) continues to call for a warmer-than-normal winter, Andover, MA-based WSI Corp. said last week that it expects December-February to average cooler-than-normal temperatures in the major cities along the East Coast, with warmer-than-normal readings expected across the western two-thirds of the U.S. The WSI seasonal outlooks reference a standard 30-year norm (1971-2000).

-NOAA reiterated once again last week that it expects this season to be warmer than the 30-year norm across much of the nation, yet cooler than last year's very warm winter season (see Daily GPI, Nov.
-17).
+NOAA reiterated once again last week that it expects this season to be warmer than the 30-year norm across much of the nation, yet cooler than last year’s very warm winter season (see NGI, Nov.
+20).
 If the forecast holds up, natural gas and power prices during this heating season could soften.
-However, NOAA's view of winter continues to differ significantly from the forecast of the 2007 Farmers' Almanac (see Daily GPI, Aug.
-31) as well as those of a number of independent forecasters including AccuWeather (see Daily GPI, Oct.
-19), which are calling for colder than normal temperatures in certain regions.
-Tuesday's forecast from WSI appears to side closer to AccuWeather's view.
+However, NOAA’s view of winter continues to differ significantly from the forecast of the 2007 Farmers’ Almanac (see NGI, Sept.
+11) as well as those of a number of independent forecasters including AccuWeather, which are calling for colder than normal temperatures in certain regions.

 “The current weak-to-moderate El Nino event, combined with the above-average snow cover build in the northern hemisphere, suggest that a cold winter is in store for parts of the eastern U.S.,” said WSI seasonal forecaster Todd Crawford.
 “The primary opposing factor is the northern Pacific ocean temperatures, which argue for a very warm winter nationwide.
 We feel that December will be the coldest month of the winter, relative to normal, in the eastern U.S., followed by a general moderation during the rest of the winter.”